Colchester Town railway station

-Colchester Town railway station is on the Sunshine Coast Line in the East of England, and is the secondary station serving the city of Colchester, Essex.
+Colchester Town railway station (formerly St Botolph's) is on the Sunshine Coast Line in the East of England, and is the secondary station serving the city of Colchester, Essex.
 It is 53 mi 76 chain from London Liverpool Street.
 Its three-letter station code is CET.
 The city's larger station is called Colchester (also known as Colchester North station to distinguish it) and is on the Great Eastern Main Line but is further away from the city centre.

 The station was opened in 1866 by the Tendring Hundred Railway, a subsidiary of the Great Eastern Railway, as St. Botolph's, after the nearby priory and church that gave their name to this part of the city.
 It was renamed Colchester Town in 1991.
 It is currently operated by Greater Anglia, which also runs all trains serving the station.